nemesisdb/nemesisdb/docs/docs/home/persist.md

 A database with 1M sessions, with each session containing 5 keys (so 5M keys total), totalling ~385MB of data on an NVME disk:

-- Save: 4 seconds
+- Save: 3.7 seconds
-- Load: 7 seconds
+- Load: 6.5 seconds

 :::info
-Save and load is a new feature, added in version 0.3.4 (Nov 2023) so improvements will follow.
+Save and load are new features, added in version 0.3.4 (Nov 2023) so improvements will follow.
 New features will be added such as:

 - Select to restore data from name and timestamp